 According to the U.S. Department of Health and Human Services, anyone over the age of 65 is considered to be an older American.
-As of the 2010 Census, there were more than 40 million Americans that fit this description, a 15 percent increase over the 2000 Census.
+More than 40 million Americans fit this description.

-That amounts to only about 13 percent of the population, but the number is rising slowly but surely.
+That amounts to only about 13 percent of the population, according to the US Census Bureau.
+And that number is rising slowly but surely.
 By 2060, almost one quarter of Americans will be over the age of 65.

 Growing old in American is now more complex than it ever has been.
 More than ever, older Americans are relying on elder law paralegals for the professional legal assistance they need.

 Elder Law Paralegals Practice a Subset of Family Law

 Elder law is a specialized subset of family law practice, encompassing common age-related legal issues such as: